|Regulations Map||FAQs||Resources & Statistics|

 While similar, decommissioning a well and suspending a well are two different processes.
 The main difference being that a suspended well can be reactivated while a decommissioned well cannot.
 Decommissioning a well involves a series of stages involved before, during, and after the dismantling of an oil well.
 Suspension on the other hand, can occur when a well has been deemed inactive by not producing oil and gas, or disposing of waste in 6 to 12 months.
 Once a well has been labelled inactive, the company with ownership of that well can suspend that well by performing a series of procedures to ensure the well poses no threat to the citizens or environment.

-An orphan is a well, pipeline, or related site which has been confirmed as not having any owner or party legally responsible or financially able to perform the decommissioning and reclamation responsibilities required for that well.
+An orphan is a well, pipeline, or related site which has been confirmed as not having any legally or financially responsible owner or party.
+Usually, this occurs when the licensee company has become insolvent.

-Learn more about orphan wells at the Orphan Well Association website.
+Learn more about orphan wells at the various provincial website links, which can be found at: https://www.psac.ca/leadership/well-closure/well-closure-resources/

 The British Columbia Oil and Gas Commission may, at times, provide a land owner with compensation if that land owner is no longer being provided with rental payments from the previous permit holder after their site has been deemed an orphan.